-The CRISP fellowship alone will not make you board eligible in Clinical Informatics.
-However, the CRISP fellowship could be combined with the ACGME-accredited UCSF clinical informatics fellowship to obtain board certification.
+The CRISP fellowship alone does not confer board eligibility in Clinical Informatics.
+However, the CRISP fellowship could be combined with the 2-year ACGME-accredited UCSF clinical informatics fellowship or (through 2025) the American Board of Preventive Medicine's Practice Pathway to obtain board certification.